YDK-Solutions/ydk/sdk/python/core/docsgen/getting_started.rst

 gNMI Requirements
 ===================

-In order to have YDK support for gNMI Service, which is optional, the following third party software must be installed prior to gNMI YDK component installation.
+In order to have YDK support for gNMI protocol, which is optional, the following third party software must be installed prior to gNMI YDK component installation.

 Install protobuf